18 Data to constrain process model

 The video below provides an introduction to the science of soil carbon and methods for measuring it.

-Soil carbon data is contained in two NEON data products: one that describes the physical characteristics of the soil (depth and density) and another that describes the carbon concentration of the soil.
-Ultimately multiplying the density by the carbon concentration gives the total carbon.
+Soil carbon data are contained in two NEON data products: one describing the soil’s physical characteristics (depth and density), and another describing the soil’s carbon concentration.
+Ultimately, multiplying the density by the carbon concentration gives the total carbon.

 #Download bieogeochemistry soil data to get carbon concentration